 - A. Non-Professional Service Services of a general nature based on skill that is repetitive in nature, for which there is adequate competition in the marketplace to set a market price (e.g., painting, roofing, cleaning, etc.) - B. Sole Source Provider A supplier of goods and services exempt from the bid process in the absence of another supplier capable of performing the function of the sole source product or service. - C. Single Source Provider A single supplier of goods and services among others in a competitive marketplace which for an acceptable reason has predominant qualifications and unique attributes only possessed by that source.
-Factors that determine single source include availability of product, compatibility of product with existing District products, programs or resources, standardization of product with existing District products, programs or resources, and grant or contract requirements. - D. Emergency Purchases Emergency purchases are purchases made because of the existence of an emergency situation.
-An emergency situation is an unforeseen danger to life, health, safety, or property.
-The existence of such a situation creates an immediate and serious need for goods, services, or construction that cannot be met through normal procurement methods in a timely manner. - E. Professional Services Services provided by an individual or group of individuals with a professed expertise based on prolonged and specialized intellectual training over time which enables a particular service to be rendered.
+Factors that determine single source include availability of product, compatibility of product with existing District products, programs or resources, standardization of product with existing District products, programs or resources, and grant or contract requirements.

+- D. Emergency Purchases Purchases made due to unforeseen conditions that (1) create an imminent threat to life, health, safety, or property and/or (2) must be made to prevent or minimize a major disruption to District, including school, operations.
+The existence of such conditions must create an immediate and serious need for goods, services, or construction that cannot be met in a timely manner through normal procurement methods. - E. Professional Services Services provided by an individual or group of individuals with a professed expertise based on prolonged and specialized intellectual training over time which enables a particular service to be rendered.
 The term implies professional attainment in specialized knowledge as distinguished from mere skill.
-Professional services include, but are not limited to, insurance, auditing, accounting and financial services; professional development, business consulting services; educational consulting services; research services; seminar leaders; surveys and studies; legal services; medical services; technical services (e.g. technology); and software development.
+Professional services include, but are not limited to, insurance, auditing, accounting and financial services; professional development, business consulting services; educational consulting services; research services; seminar leaders; surveys and studies; legal services; medical services; technical services (e.g., technology); and software development.